-From extendable arms to suction cup mounts, these 11 accessories help you shoot all the action
+From filters to mounts, these 16 GoPro accessories help you shoot all the action

-You can use a GoPro to film almost anything, but you’ll need some additional gadgets to tap its limitless possibilities.
-The world of GoPro accessories is almost as boundless as the cam’s potential functions, however.
-While this abundance of accessories — both from GoPro and third-party manufacturers — speaks to the company’s popularity as the go-to adventure cam, it can also be overwhelming to navigate.
+You can use a GoPro to film almost anything, but you’ll need some additional gadgets to tap the action cam’s limitless possibilities.
+That said, the world of GoPro accessories is almost as boundless as the device’s potential functions.
+While this abundance of accessories — which come from both GoPro and third-party manufacturers — speaks to the company’s immense popularity, it can also be overwhelming to navigate.

-Luckily, we’ll steer you away from second-rate products that might otherwise impede your adventures.
-Below are a few accessories that will ensure you’re equipped to capture the moment — whether you’re filming your snow-capped ascent or just your dog on the couch.
+Lucky for you, we’ll steer you away from second-rate products that might otherwise impede your adventures.
+Below are the best GoPro accessories available, all of which will ensure you’re properly equipped to capture the moment — whether it be one defined by a snow-capped ascent or your dog on the couch.

+Looking to make the most of your newfangled action cam?
+Take a look at our roundup of GoPro tips and tricks for some additional pointers and suggestions.

 Mounts, filters, and more

-Fotodiox Pro GoTough Tripod Adapter ($10)
+Fotodiox Pro GoTough Tripod Adapter II ($10)

 If you own a GoPro, it’s likely that you own other cameras.
 That said, nearly every camera uses a 1/4-20 mount for tripods, and having a 1/4-20 adapter for your GoPro will accomplish a few things.
 First, you’ll be able to use your GoPro with all the camera accessories you already own.
 As you acquire gear, you can buy standard camera accessories and then use your GoPro with them, making your equipment more versatile since the arrangement doesn’t really work the other way around.
 Even if a GoPro is the only camera you own, however, having a 1/4-20 adapter allows for compatibility with even more accessories.
-While these little gems are available for as little as $1, we like the Fotodiox version because it’s made of aluminum, meaning it’s more durable than plastic and features threading that won’t strip as easily over time.
+While these little gems are available for as little as $1, we like the Fotodiox adapter because the all-metal mount is as durable as it is lightweight.
+It’s also “soft-treated,” meaning you can hand tighten the screw without needing a fancy screwdriver.
 The five different colors are a nice touch, too.

 Buy one now from: